 Hybrid Workplace Locker Advantages

-Hybrid workplace lockers can meet more than the simple —yet, oh-so-important — need to store stuff.
+Hybrid lockers can meet more than the simple —yet, oh-so-important — need to store stuff.
 Strategically placed within the new, agile workspace they can help create delineated spaces for collaboration.
 You might also incorporate the smart locker storage in with natural landscape features to promote a more productive and healthful environment.
 Or design the locker banks as walls for conference rooms, without creating a fully enclosed space.

 With smart locker technology, you don’t even need to worry about installing enough lockers to assign one to each individual.
 Unlike a battery-operated locker solution, where you have to decide at the outset if lockers will be pre-assigned, you can change configurations for your lockers on the fly.
 With the smart locker app, your employees can simply go online and reserve a locker for the day they want to be onsite.
 In fact, they can even narrow down the locker they want by floor or considering the size they might need.

-As your hybrid workplace takes shape, smart locker technology lets you learn what best suits your business.
+As the hybrid workplace takes shape, smart locker technology lets you learn what best suits your business.
 Assessing the data provided from the connected lockers, you might decide you need to make more of your lockers available for package delivery or guests.

 Having lockers available can also enable more stringent cleaning practices.
 Without having to worry about all the personal knick knacks people stored on their desks, for instance, cleaning crews can more thoroughly wipe down work areas between uses.